SPJS/ModernCEWP/README.md

 Modern CEWP | Alexander Bautz - SPJSWorks.com

 ## Version history
+1.0.0.5 - February 22, 2026
+Made it compatible with the new CSP policy that Microsoft starts enforcing on March 1, 2026.
+Added title property on the webpart that can be used to describe what the code does for easy maintenance on a page with multiple webparts.

 1.0.0.2 - August 08, 2023
 Updated SPfx version and rebuild solution.
 Published to GitHub